Is SunPower Destined for Greatness?

-Every investor can appreciate a stock that consistently beats the Street without getting ahead of its fundamentals and risking a meltdown.
-The best stocks offer sustainable market-beating gains, with improving financial metrics that support strong price growth.
-Let's take a look at what SunPower's (NAS: SPWR) recent results tell us about its potential for future gains.
+Investors love stocks that consistently beat the Street without getting ahead of their fundamentals and risking a meltdown.
+The best stocks offer sustainable market-beating gains, with robust and improving financial metrics that support strong price growth.
+Does SunPower fit the bill?
+Let's look at what its recent results tell us about its potential for future gains.

 What the numbers tell you